jparedes-m/Time-Series-Filters/Hodrick-Prescott/README.md

 keeping, from each recursion step, only the estimate of the trend component for the latest period. "

 So we can easily achieve that with a for loop.
-However, Hodrick Prescott [2s] filter needs at least 5 observations to compute the filter, the first 4 observations come from the whole sample, and from the fifth observation we start applying the two sided filter recursively.
+However, the Hodrick Prescott [2s] filter needs at least 5 observations to compute the filter, the first 4 observations come from the whole sample, and from the fifth observation, we start applying the two-sided filter recursively.

 As inputs the created function needs:
 - a dataframe with two vectors one of dates and one of data